Our essential travel gear

 Kindles – even though I love real books, our Kindles are perfect for travelling.
 They’re lightweight, can hold hundreds of books and their batteries last for ages.
 Ours have been extremely hard-wearing and we haven’t had to replace them since we left the UK in 2013.
 When we’re living abroad for longer stretches of time, we tend to buy proper books as well as use our Kindles.

 SKross PRO World Travel Adapter – this travel adapter has been with us since 2013 and has worked in every single country we’ve visited.
 It’s pretty small and lightweight, replacing the need to carry and buy many different adapters for separate countries.

 We also now travel with a Te-rich power strip which has a surge protector to stop our laptops from getting fried in dodgy sockets.
 This was particularly important for us when travelling in South America, where the power sockets are notoriously unpredictable.

 Andrew loves his Helly Hansen HP Racing Midlayer Jacket, it’s light, waterproof and windproof, perfect for any event.
 If you want the techy details then it uses LIFALOFT™ insulating technology, features full-stretch and 2-ply fabric construction, durable water repellancy treatment, hand warmer pockets and it’s fully seam sealed.
 It’s also made without animal products.

 This jacket would have been perfect for trekking in Nepal as it’s a lightweight layer that protects against unpredictable alpine weather and doesn’t take up much room when you’re hiking with a small pack.
-Andrew has been using it in Portugal as a windbreaker and it’ll come in really handy during the European autumn and winter.
+It’s also great for any boat or sailing trip – Andrew has been using it in Portugal as a windbreaker on our Douro Valley boat cruise – and it’ll come in really handy during the European autumn and winter.